 • Water Flow: Checks for proper water flow in the toilets and sinks to ensure there are no blockages.

-Full Septic System Inspections
+Full Types of Septic System Inspections

 Full inspections are more comprehensive and involve detailed analysis of the entire septic system.
 These inspections are often required during property sales or if there are signs of septic failure.